Alleexx129/Alleexx129/README.md

 ## Tech Stack

 - **Languages:** Python, Js, lua
-- **Frameworks and Libraries:** discord.py, py-cord, discord.js
+- **Main Libraries:** py-cord, discord.js
-- **Tools and Platforms:** GitHub, Discord
+- **Second libraries (less experienced):** OpenCV, yt_dlp, discord.py

 ## Projects

 Here are a few of my projects:

 ### Nyasuki
 I've done many bots in the past but I think this one is far more better and efficient, I even used AI.
+Currently remaking it into full AI

+### Nyanko
+This is the newest discord bot I am making (as of 2024-10-20), it includes minigames

 ### [File Compressor](https://github.com/Alleexx129/compressfiles)
 This was a library to test out the features of PyPi libraries!
 You can download it using: